This page is designed to answer the following questions:

-All service user’s and their families have a right to make a complaint if they have issues with their care and support provision.
-As managers, this helps us to identify areas of poor practice within our organisation so that we can make improvements as well as ensuring we work in a person-centred way and achieve positive outcomes.
+All service users and their families have a right to make a complaint if they have issues with their care and support provision.
+As managers, this helps us to identify areas of poor practice within our organisation so that we can make improvements as well as ensure we work in a person-centred way and achieve positive outcomes.
 Therefore, we should promote the use of the complaints policy and procedure and ensure that service users and their families understand the process and that it is inaccessible to them.

 To ensure that service users and their families feel comfortable with the complaints process, it is important that you understand the reasons why people may be reluctant to make a complaint.

 Service users may feel that there will be reprisals if they make a complaint or raise a concern, which could lead to them being treated differently or result in their care becoming worse.
 They may feel that they will upset their staff or be seen as a troublemaker.
 Or they may believe that their concern will not be taken seriously or would not make a difference.
 In addition, individuals, particularly those with limited mental capacity, may not fully understand that they have grounds to make a complaint and may need others to advocate on their behalf.